minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

   @Stratmann_2005 @Weschle_2022c p.24
 - but no correlation between campaign spending and vote shares, @Weschle_2022c p.24, (also other authors who state this)
+- stratmann says - correlation due to the support of similar interests, so we have simultaneous equation bias - p.1 @stratmann-2002
 - but just saying that money doenst influence vote outcomes would be shortsighted, need to include other factors:
   - strategic spending, closeness of race, spending limits, etc. @Weschle_2022c p.25